ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 within the interval \[-(2<sup>53</sup>)+1, (2<sup>53</sup>)-1]).

-The well-formedness and the validity of JSONPath queries are independent of the value the query is applied to; no further errors can be raised during application of the query to a value.
+The well-formedness and the validity of JSONPath queries are independent of the JSON value the query is applied to; no further errors can be raised during application of the query to a value.

 Obviously, an implementation can still fail when executing a JSONPath